Facts about Pool Heating

 If we don’t heat our pool, how much swimming season can we expect?

-Again, it depends on your climate – and whether you use a pool cover.
-Without a pool cover you’ll probably have a season of only one or two months in most areas and perhaps three months or a little more with a cover.
+It depends on your climate – and whether you use a pool cover.
+Without a Solar cover you’ll probably have a season of only one or two months in most areas and perhaps three months or a little more with a cover.

 Pools that are not covered can lose 4 degrees F to 5 degrees F overnight in most parts of the country.
 With a cover, you can reduce that heat loss by 50% or more.
 So without a heater you should be able to use your pool in the afternoons and early evenings in the warmest part of the season.